LGBTQ+ Resource Center

-So you want to learn more...about LGBT issues, LGBT history, how to make a more inclusive classroom, or maybe you are just curious.
-The LGBT Resource Center has put this page together for you.
+So you want to learn more...about LGBTQ issues, LGBTQ history, how to make a more inclusive classroom, or maybe you are just curious.
+The LGBTQ Resource Center has put this page together for you.
 Below is a sampling of some general information as well as links to websites, videos, and documents you can use to learn more.
 If you have any questions, feel free to send them to SafeZone@slcc.edu .

 For a closed caption version of this video, click here.

 For a complete list of common terms, click here.